Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 HTML, CSS, and JavaScript👨🏻‍💻:
 -----------------------------
  Provide an overview of how HTML, CSS, and JavaScript were utilized in your project.
 Highlight the role of each language in different aspects of your Pokedex.
+ We use HTML to structure content and define the layout of elements.
+We also use CSS to style and visually enhance the appearance of the web application.

 Libraries and Frameworks:
 -------------------------